IBM/portieris/POLICIES.md

 When you apply a deployment, Portieris checks whether the Kubernetes namespace that you are deploying to has a policy to apply.
 If it does not, Portieris uses the cluster-wide policy.
 Your deployment is denied if no namespace or cluster-wide policy exists.

-The following table explains the `.yaml` components that you must set in your Kubernetes custom resource definition `.yaml` file.
+The following table explains the `.yaml` properties that you must set in your Kubernetes custom resource definition `.yaml` file.

 | Field | Description |
 |-------|-------------|